 Real Estate taxes become delinquent on April 1st of each year.
-After real estate taxes have become delinquent, they are advertised in a local newspaper and the advertising and collection cost is added proportionately to each delinquent tax bill.
+After real estate taxes have become delinquent, they are advertised in a local newspaper and the advertising and collection costs are added proportionately to each delinquent tax bill.

 On or before June 1st, the Tax Collector must conduct a tax certificate sale for unpaid taxes on each parcel of property.
 The sale is operated on a competitive bid basis with interest bids beginning at 18% and progressing downward.
 When a certificate is sold against a piece of property, the successful bidder pays the delinquent taxes on that property and holds a certificate which constitutes a first lien against the property.